Neutrinophilic DM annihilation in a model with $U(1)_{L_\mu-L_\tau} \times U(1)_{H}$ gauge symmetry: Numerical analysis and phenomenological results

 \subsection{Neutrino signature from DM annihilation}

 As discussed in Section \ref{subsec:Relic}, the DM annihilation channel that gives the major contribution at the benchmark points is neutrino pair production.
 It is the main annihilation channel for the indirect detection of DM as well as relic abundance.
 Even though the neutrino final state is difficult to detect, the neutrino flux can be monochromatic because the kinetic energy of the neutrino is the same as DM mass in the initial state.
 The most promising way for detecting such a signal is underground neutrino detectors.
 Several experiments have already put limits on the current thermally-averaged DM annihilation cross section to neutrinos $\langle \sigma v\rangle_0$.
 They give the following constraints~\cite{Palomares-Ruiz:2007trf, Olivares-DelCampo:2017feq, Arguelles:2019ouk}; Borexino $\langle \sigma v\rangle_0 \lesssim 4\times 10^{-24}-10^{-22}$ cm$^3$/s for the DM mass range of [1-10] MeV and Super-Kamiokande (SK) and KamLAND $\langle \sigma v\rangle_0 \lesssim 4\times 10^{-26}-8\times10^{-25}$ cm$^3$/s for the range of [10-10$^3$] MeV. \if0 Constraints for DM with 1 MeV-10 MeV masses from Borexino $\langle \sigma v\rangle_0 \lesssim 4\times 10^{-24}-10^{-22}$ cm$^3$/s, and for DM with 10 MeV-1 GeV masses from Super-Kamiokande (SK) and KamLAND $\langle \sigma v\rangle_0 \lesssim 4\times 10^{-26}-8\times10^{-25}$ cm$^3$/s have been imposed \cite{Palomares-Ruiz:2007trf, Olivares-DelCampo:2017feq, Arguelles:2019ouk}. \fi These constraints are not so stringent, and a wider parameter range is expected to be verified by Hyper-Kamiokande (HK) and JUNO in the future.
 Figure \ref{fig:DM2} shows the current and expected constraints to the proposed model from neutrino detection experiments.
 The orange, pink, gray and blue-filled regions correspond to constraints by Borexino, KamLAND, SK-$\bar{\nu}_e$ and SK, respectively.
 As the next generation experiment, the expected limit by HK for 20 years run time supposing NFW profile \cite{Navarro:1995iw} is shown in the dashed cyan line \cite{Bell:2020rkw}.
 For detailed profile dependence on HK limits, see Ref.~\cite{Bell:2020rkw}.
 The expected limit by JUNO for 20 years run time is also shown in the red, dot-dashed orange, dashed blue, and dotted light-green lines; each line corresponds to the case of generalized NFW \cite{Benito:2019ngh}, NFW, Moore \cite{Moore:1999gc}, and Isothermal \cite{Bahcall:1980} profiles of dark matter in the Galaxy \cite{Akita:2022lit}.
-Even though the dependence on the dark matter profile is considerable, it can be seen that the benchmark points BP1 can be verified by HK, and BP1, BP2 and BP4 can be tested for the Moore and Generalized NFW profiles by JUNO.
+Even though the dependence on the dark matter profile is considerable, there is a possibility to generally check BP1 with HK.
+A similar rough check can be possible for BP1, BP2, and BP4 by JUNO.